ziyilin/graal/docs/release-notes/rc3.md

 The full [changelog is available](https://github.com/oracle/truffleruby/blob/master/CHANGELOG.md) in the GitHub repository, but here are some of the most notable changes.

-* Added ability to call is_a? on foreign objects.
+* Added ability to call `is_a?` on foreign objects.
 * Fixed: Qnil/Qtrue/Qfalse/Qundef can now be used as initial value for global variables in C extensions.
-* Fixed: SIGPIPE is correctly caught on SubstrateVM, and the corresponding write() raises Errno::EPIPE when the read end of a pipe or socket is closed.
+* Fixed: SIGPIPE is correctly caught on SubstrateVM, and the corresponding `write()` raises `Errno::EPIPE` when the read end of a pipe or socket is closed.
-* Fixed determining the source encoding for eval() based on the magic encoding comment.
+* Fixed determining the source encoding for `eval()` based on the magic encoding comment.

-Additionally, we implemented a number of performance improvements for stat()-related calls, eval(), String substitutions, reading from IO and more.
+Additionally, we implemented a number of performance improvements for `stat()` related calls, `eval()`, String substitutions, reading from IO and more.

 ### Python